rawc0der/ngAuth/README.md

 ngAuthorize - an Authorization and Access Control Service, used for authorizing ui-router states

-> Use as a parent state for all Autorization required states
-> Define groups of autorized roles in UserRoles service
-> Save user session data
+' Use as a parent state for all Autorization required states ' Define groups of autorized roles in UserRoles service ' Save user session data

 ui-router (state config)
 ------------------------
 ```
 angular.module('rawc0der.auth', [
-  'ui.router'
   'rawc0der.example.controllers.AuthController'
 ]).config ($stateProvider) ->
   $stateProvider